Hays title

 Democratic presidential nominee William Jennings Bryan named St. Fidelis the “Cathedral of the Plains.”

-Marvel at Ellis County churches and cemeteries
+8. Marvel at Ellis County churches

 The Volgadeutsch loved their churches, and they built breathtaking houses of worship.
 The buildings’ creativity and beauty are astounding.
 The Basilica of St. Fidelis in Victoria, 10 miles east of Hays, won 8 Wonders of Kansas status because of its grandeur.
 At its 1911 dedication, it was the largest church west of the Mississippi.